What guitar scale should you improvise on if you’re playing in the key of C major?

 Thus the notes of A melodic minor are A, B, C, D, E, F#, G#, and A.

 While the minor pentatonic is the scale you’re likely to use frequently, you probably won’t be using the melodic minor scale on guitar a lot unless you play Jazz.

 In fact, the melodic minor scale is also nicknamed as “The Jazz scale”.

 Though other options such as modes exist, these four different minor scales on guitar give you an incredible amount of possibilities to choose from when creating your own licks and solos in minor keys.

-In this lesson I gave you an overview on how each minor guitar scale can be used to create solos and in what context.
+In this lesson, I gave you an overview of how each minor guitar scale can be used to create solos and in what context.
 I didn’t give you an example lick in the melodic minor scale since I never use it myself and I believe I wouldn’t have done justice to the scale if I did!

 The next step is to choose one of the minor scales on guitar above and create your own guitar licks with it.

 Unless you’re already experienced in improvisation, I always recommend you start from the pentatonic scales for the reasons mentioned above.